Coronation of the Burmese monarch

 The coronation (Rajabhiseka) was one of the most important rituals of the Burmese Kingdom.
 Similar to the neighboring countries Thailand, Cambodia and Laos the ceremony is largely influenced by the Indian Hindu Culture.
 Most of them were typically held in the Burmese month of Kason, but did not necessarily occur during the beginning of a reign.
-The Sasanalinkaya states that Bodawpaya, like his father, was crowned only after establishing control over the kingdom's administration and purifying the religious institutions.
+The Sasanalankara states that Bodawpaya, like his father, was crowned only after establishing control over the kingdom's administration and purifying the religious institutions.
 The coronation is then followed by the assumption of the Royal Residence.
 Following are the rituals done during the coronation of King Mindon on 14 May 1857.

 Initial process

-The first process of the coronation is to build three (3) new pavilions.
-The timber, bamboo and canes required had to be provided by the asan (အသည္).
+The first process of the coronation is to build three new pavilions.
+The timber, bamboo and canes required had to be provided by the asan (အသည်).
 Then the site of the pavilions had to be ploughed up thrice.
 Once by bankers sons wearing yellow clothes, secondly by rich men sons dressed in red with silver farrows and lastly by farmers sons wearing green clothes with iron farrows.
 The ceremonial ploughing had to be done with bulls and not by oxen as usual.
 After the earth had been turned up it had to be sprinkled thoroughly with milk, then cow-dung, then with grain-barley sesame, cotton, millet peas and paddy.
-Then the area was enclosed by a fence called don khram (ေဒါင္းျခံ).
+Then the area was enclosed by a fence called daung chan (ဒေါင်းခြံ).